runderwoman/faaspot-cli/docs/executions.rst

 Overview
 --------

-When you run some command in non-blocking way, for example: :ref:`deployment run<run_deployment>`, the command will create execution that will run in the background, and the result of the API will be the execution id.
+When you a some command in a non-blocking way, for example: :ref:`deployment run<run_deployment>`, the command will create an execution that will run in the background, and the result of the API will be the execution ID.
-You can then use the executions API to get the execution status or to see which executions are currently running.
+You can then use the executions API to retrieve the execution status, or to see which executions are currently running.

 .. _get_execution_status: